MehediEhteshum/safe_surf/README.md

    - Decision: Removed this implementation for app sanity.

 3. **Password prompt 2:**
    - I also tried to detect and secure the specific settings page (e.g. Settings -> Security -> ... -> Device Admin Apps -> (specific) Device Admin App page) so that I can create a password screen over/before that page.
 Couldn't make much progress.
+In this branch > [wip_password](https://github.com/MehediEhteshum/safe_surf/tree/wip_password)

 4. **Device owner app:**
    - For test purpose, I made the app as a device owner app in the dev environment via adb commands.
 This makes the app completely uninstallable and with elevated privileges (as expected).
 ADB commands: `adb shell dpm set-device-owner com.example.safe_surf/.MyDeviceAdminReceiver` to set it as device owner, and `adb shell dpm remove-active-admin com.example.safe_surf/.MyDeviceAdminReceiver` to remove its device ownership.
 It can be tested on dev/debug environment.